is-leeroy-jenkins/Mathy/README.md

 ---

 ## 🧩 Transformers
--  Algorithms that processes the input sequence, converting it into a rich, contextualized representation..
+-  Algorithms that processes the input sequence, converting it into a rich, contextualized representation.
+-  NLP classes for the conversion text features

 | Class Name           | Description (concise)                                                                  |
 | -------------------- | -------------------------------------------------------------------------------------- |